FM broadcast band: OIRT bandplan

+In Poland all OIRT broadcast transmitters were closed down at the end of 1999.

-Hungary closed down its remaining broadcast transmitters in 2007, and for thirty days in July of that year, several Hungarian amateur radio operators received a temporary experimental permit to perform propagation and interference experiments in the 70–70.5 MHz band.
+Hungary closed down its remaining broadcast transmitters in 2007, and for 30 days in July of that year, several Hungarian amateur radio operators received a temporary experimental permit to perform propagation and interference experiments in the 70–70.5 MHz band.

 In Belarus, only government-run public radio stations are still active on OIRT.
 All stations on OIRT in Belarus are a mirror of normal FM broadcasts.
 The main purpose of those stations is compatibility with older equipment.

 In 2014, Russia began replacing OIRT-banded transmitter with CCIR-banded (the "western") FM transmitters.
 The main reason for the change to CCIR FM is to reach more listeners.

-Unlike Western practice, OIRT FM frequencies are based on 30 kHz rather than 50, 100 or 200 kHz multiples.
+Unlike Western practice, OIRT FM frequencies are based on 30 kHz rather than 50, 100, or 200 kHz multiples.
 This may have been to reduce co-channel interference caused by Sporadic E propagation and other atmospheric effects, which occur more often at these frequencies.
 However, multipath distortion effects are less annoying than on the CCIR band.

 Stereo is generally achieved by sending the stereo difference signal, using a process called polar modulation.
 Polar modulation uses a reduced subcarrier on 31.25 kHz with the audio on both side-bands.
 This gives the following signal structure: L + R --> 31.25 kHz reduced subcarrier L - R.

 The 4-meter band (70–70.5 MHz) amateur radio allocation used in many European countries is entirely within the OIRT FM band.
 Operators on this band and the 6-meter band (50–54 MHz) use the presence of broadcast stations as an indication that there is an "opening" into Eastern Europe or Russia.
 This can be a mixed blessing because the 4 meter amateur allocation is only 0.5 MHz or less, and a single broadcast station causes considerable interference to a large part of the band.

 The System D television channels R4 and R5 lie wholly or partly within the 87.5–108 MHz FM audio broadcast band.
-Countries which still use System D therefore have to consider the re-organisation of TV broadcasting in order to make full use of this band for audio broadcasting.
+Countries which still use System D therefore have to consider the re-organization of TV broadcasting in order to make full use of this band for audio broadcasting.